yangtau/hedgehog/README.md

 # Hedgehog

-It is hard to design a good programming language 😭.
+It is hard to design a good programming language.

 ```
 fn fac(n) {